-The care finder program delivers a national, face-to-face network of care finders.
-It provides support for vulnerable older people to interact with My Aged Care, access aged care services and access other relevant supports in the community.
+The care finder program provides support for vulnerable older people to interact with My Aged Care, access aged care services and access other relevant supports in the community.

-The Australian Government is introducing mandatory care time responsibilities for approved providers of residential aged care services.
-Find information about care minutes targets and the 24/7 registered nurse responsibilities being introduced.
+Approved providers of residential aged care services have mandatory care time responsibilities.
+Find information about the care minutes and the 24/7 registered nurse responsibilities.

 The CHSP provides entry-level support for older people who need some help to stay at home.
 Service providers work with them to maintain their independence and keep them as well as possible.
 Find out what service providers need to know about this program.